chainguard-dev/apko/README.md

 boo!
 ```

-You can slo publish the image directly to a registry:
+You can also publish the image directly to a registry:

 ```shell
 apko publish examples/alpine-base.yaml myrepo/alpine-apko:test